 - Whip the flax and water with a fork until it becomes viscous.
 This should take a minute or less.

 - Scrape the blender contents into the flour mix.
 Add the flax mix.
 Mix with a spoon until combined.

 - Gently stir in half the blueberries.

 - Place the cake mix into the pan.
 Sprinkle the remaining blueberries evenly over the top, and gently press into the batter.

 - Bake until the top is firm, evenly browned and a toothpick inserted into the center comes out clean.
 (Blue is OK!)
 In my oven it took 55 minutes.

 - Let the cake cool on a rack for an hour, turn it onto the rack then right-side-up onto a serving plate.
 Serve warm.

 I made the simplest of glazes for the cake.
 For the blueberry glaze I added about 3/4 cup of blueberries, two tablespoons of sweetener and 1/4 cup of water to a pot, and brought it to a boil.
-Add two teaspoons of arrowroot powder (or cornstarch) to one tablespoon of cold water in a small dish and mix thoroughly to dissolve.
+Add one tablespoon of cold water to two teaspoons of arrowroot powder (or cornstarch) in a small dish and mix thoroughly to dissolve.
 Turn down the heat and whisk the dissolved arrowroot into the blueberry mix.
 Cook and stir a minute or two until the glaze clears.
 Pour evenly over the cake.

 For a clear lemon glaze, use the juice of 1/2 lemon, 1/2 cup water and two tablespoons of your favorite liquid sweetener (I used bee-free honey) instead of the blueberry mixture.
 Follow the rest of the directions above.
 The glaze recipes should be tasted and adjusted to your preference.
 More lemon?
 More sweetener?
 You decide.